EncoreTechnologies/blog/content/blog/2020/05/chatops_vmware_host_log_collection.md

 ## Deep Dive

 If you're still reading by now I assume you are ready to see some code on how we put this together!
-To make things easier for you the general idea is: `shell script -> bolt task -> Stackstorm action -> Stackstorm workflow -> Stackstorm alias`
+To make things easier for you the general idea is: `shell script -> bolt task -> StackStorm action -> StackStorm workflow -> StackStorm alias`

 The steps involved in this shell script are: